Tanner-Davison/asteroid-destroyer-sdl/README.md

 <h1 align="center"> Asteroids Destroyer an SDL Game. </h1>

-### Welcome, This is my first Game Project using SDL's Subsystem and my best first attempt at creating a 2D game!
+<p> Welcome, This is my first Game Project using SDL's Subsystem and my best first attempt at creating a 2D game! </p>

 # Steps Of Rendering In Game Objects